Medically reviewed by Drugs.com. Last updated on May 1, 2023.

-Your caregiver will ask about your symptoms and medical history.
-He will ask if you have been around anyone who is sick or has pink eye.
-He will ask if you have allergies.
-Tell him if you wear contact lenses.
+Your healthcare provider will ask about your symptoms and medical history.
+The provider will ask if you have been around anyone who is sick or has pink eye.
+The provider will ask if you have allergies.
+Tell your provider if you wear contact lenses.
 You may need any of the following:

-- Eye exam: Your caregiver will look at your eyes, eyelids, eyelashes, and the skin around your eyes.
-He will ask you to look in different directions.
-He may gently press on your eye or eyelid to see if there is discharge.
-He will also look for redness and swelling in your eyelids or conjunctiva.
-Your caregiver may gently swab your conjunctiva with a cotton swab and send it to the lab for tests.
-This will help your caregiver find out what is causing your conjunctivitis.
+- An eye exam will be done by your provider.
+Your provider will look at your eyes, eyelids, eyelashes, and the skin around your eyes.
+You will be asked to look in different directions.
+Your provider may gently press on your eye or eyelid to see if there is drainage.
+Your provider will also look for redness and swelling in your eyelids or conjunctiva.
+Your provider may gently swab your conjunctiva with a cotton swab and send it to the lab for tests.
+This will help your provider find out what is causing your conjunctivitis.

-- Slit-lamp microscope: Your caregiver will use a special microscope with a bright light to look into your eye.
-He will look for signs of infection or inflammation.
-This microscope also helps your caregiver see if the different parts of your eyes are healthy.
+- A slit-lamp microscope is a special microscope with a bright light used to look into your eye.
+Your provider will look for signs of infection or inflammation.
+This microscope also helps your provider see if the different parts of your eyes are healthy.

 How is conjunctivitis treated?